t-aggelos/tokiponedo/README.md

 `kama` indicates that the predicate **will become** true, that it was previously **not** doing.
 "`mi wi kama paweru o ijo`" simply means that you are will start creating the thing, but you were previously not doing.
 - `mi wi kama konju o ni` = literally "me "arriving to chasing this" = "I **will** be following this"
-## Prepositions
-Prepositions are used to further describe the *manner* of the predicate.
-They indicate information about where, whither, whence, how, or whereby the predicate is performed.
-### The preposition `tawa`
-Being a derivative of `taweru`(to move) it describes movement towards a specific object.
-For example, `mi wi taweru o ijo tawa si` = "I am moving the thing **to** you" `ijo wi tawa si` = "the thing is moving **towards** you".
-Remember **again**: This would have a completely different meaning if we said `ijo wi taweru o si`.
-As that would mean "the thing is moving **you**".
-This is because `o` marks the direct object(the recipient of the action).

-Therefore, the exact meaning of `tawa` depends on its usage.
-### The preposition `iwa`
-Being a derivative of `iwo`, it describes the usage.
-It is analogous to saying "using" in English but with a different twist.
-For instance:
-- `onai wi taweru o si iwa suko` = "They're moving you using a mushroom".
-- `onai wi taweru o ijo ni tawa si iwa suko` = "They're moving this thing towards you using a mushroom".
 ## Particles
 *Particles* are words that have usually have no meaning, and only or primarily have grammatical functions.
 #### The particle `na`